Frutz

 The Frutz is a river of Vorarlberg, Austria, a tributary of the Rhine.

 The Frutz is 19 km long.
 Its source is in the Frutz Alpine shieling.
-It flows in western direction through the valley Laternsertal in the area of Feldkirch to the Rhine.
+It flows in a western direction through the valley Laternsertal in the area of Feldkirch to the Rhine.
 At Rankweil, the river divides into a side and main arm.
 The smaller one has an own name called Ehbach.
 Both arms discharge separately at Koblach into the Rhine.

-Bigger locations at the Frutz are Sulz, Rankweil and Koblach.
+The main settlements on the Frutz are Sulz, Rankweil and Koblach.